akamai/terraform-provider-akamai/docs/resources/appsec_activations.md

 This resource supports the following arguments:

 - `config_id` (Required).
 Unique identifier of the security configuration being activated.
+- `version` (Required).
+Version of the security configuration to be activated.
 - `notification_emails` (Required).
 JSON array containing the email addresses of the people to be notified when activation is complete.
 - `network` (Optional).
 Network on which activation will occur; allowed values are:
   * **PRODUCTION**
   * **STAGING**
   If not included, activation takes place on the staging network.

-- `notes` (Required).
+- `note` (Optional).
 Brief description of the activation/deactivation process.
-Note that, if no attributes have changed since the last time you called the akamai_appsec_activations resource, neither activation nor deactivation takes place: that's because *something* must be different in order to trigger the activation/deactivation process.
-With that in mind, it's recommended that you always update the `notes` argument.
-That ensures that the resource will be called and that activation or deactivation will occur.

-- `activate` (Optional).
-Set to **true** to activate the specified security configuration; set to **false** to deactivate the configuration.
-If not included, the security configuration will be activated.
+   If not supplied, a default note will be generated using the current date and time.

 ## Output Options

 The following options can be used to determine the information returned, and how that returned information is formatted:

-- `status`.
-Status of the operation.
+- `status` Status of the operation.
 Valid values are:
   *	**ACTIVATED**
   *	**DEACTIVATED**
   *	**FAILED**